Services affected by Coronavirus (COVID-19)

 Household waste recycling centres (tips)

-Staffordshire County Council has re-opened its household recycling centres.
-However, there are some changes to the rules.
+Staffordshire County Council run household recycling centres.
 Find out more.

 Thank you messages